baiatulutata/phpRestApi/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is free to use!
 ---

-Let me know if you need any additional information or modifications!